 Mai Chau lies in a picturesque valley with a patchwork quilt of rice paddies, farms, and long house villages.
-Located about 60 kilometers southwest of Hoa Binh and about 135 kilometers from Hanoi, a two and half hour drive, Mai Chau offers some of the most spectacular scenery in Vietnam with a myriad of traditional hilltribes, mostly Tai and H'mong, scattered around the area.
+Located about 60 kilometers southwest of Hoa Binh and about 80 miles (135 kilometers) from Hanoi, a two and half hour drive, Mai Chau offers some of the most spectacular scenery in Vietnam with a myriad of traditional hilltribes, mostly Tai and H'mong, scattered around the area.
 Much has change in many places in Vietnam, but not much is different in this remote area.

 In the winter, Mai Chau is a pleasant and far less touristed alternative to Sapa (which may also socked in with fog and exprience freezing temperatures).
 Mai Chau offers some of the same attractions — hilltribes and beautiful scenery — at a more comfortable elevation, all without the crowds of tourists.
 In the spring, Mai Chau displays a riot of color with blooming flowers and peach blossoms and in October, golden fields of rice about to be harvested.

 Using Mai Chau as a base, one may literally stroll past rice paddies to reach a nearby Tai village.
 The Tais live in raised wooden long houses in the shape of tortoise shells, with sloping roofs made from palm or sugarcane leaves.
 Inside are polished bamboo-slat floors with woven mats, a fireplace for cooking, and a handloom; buffalo, chickens, and pigs live under the house.
 There are usually fishponds in the area.